Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ### Void Installation (Unofficial)

 * First make sure your repositories are up-to-date.
-OBS is available on the `multilib` if you need the 32-bit build.
+OBS is available on the `multilib` repos if you need the 32-bit build.

         sudo xbps-install -S

 * Then just install OBS Studio.
-Any missing dependencies will be installed automatically
+Any missing dependencies will be installed automatically.
-  + If it refuses to install, try running `sudo xbps-install -Su` to update everything first
+  + If it refuses to install, try running `sudo xbps-install -Su` to update everything first.

         sudo xbps-install obs

-Though unofficial, the package is actively maintained and functional
+Though unofficial, the package is actively maintained and functional!

 ***